NextDesignSolutions/NextJtag/README.md

   --set-jtag-freq FREQ        Override the default JTAG frequency with the specified frequency.
 Most
                               cards default to 10000000, 15000000 or 30000000 (max), depending on FTDI chip.
+  --ignore-sel-errors         Downgrades errors from unmatched selectors to warnings.
   --prefer-libftdi            Uses open source FTDI driver for JTAG communication (default for
                               Linux)
   --prefer-ftd2xx             Uses proprietary FTDI driver for JTAG communication (default for